Hayes's ex-boss Pieri asked for high Libor rates, London court hears

 Matsumoto late wrote to Pieri: "I just spoke with (former UBS rate submitter) Roger (Darin).
 We shouldn't have had the fixings in that high.
 He agrees we are going to be back in line today but since we are quite a long way off will bring them a bit lower even the day after."

-Hayes, 35, a former star trader in Tokyo at UBS and U.S. peer Citigroup (C.N), is the first person worldwide to face a jury trial over allegations he conspired to rig the rate for profit.
+Hayes, 35, a former star trader in Tokyo at UBS and U.S. peer Citigroup, is the first person worldwide to face a jury trial over allegations he conspired to rig the rate for profit.